elior19940/Ransomware-Revese-Shell-managed-through-socket-session/README.md

 The Ransomware also uses AES algorithm to encrypt file and directories. the folder encryption is done Recursively for each files and folders on the selected directory.
 Type -help to get examples of how to use the external commands.

+The program doesn't get blocked or detected by any AV\EDR!